math2001/math2001.github.io/content/post/challenge-1.md

 - contains only lower case ASCII letters (`abcdefghijklmnopqrstuvwxyz`)
 - has the same spaces as in the encrypted message.
 So you know that the first word will have 2 letters, the second one as well, the third one 7, etc...
+- can only translated to one string (the one I gave you)

 ### They found it!